Buy Melatonin 3 mg and 1 mg per pill

 We conducted a crossover trial in 16 men with untreated essential hypertension to investigate the influence of acute (single) and repeated (daily for 3 weeks) oral melatonin (2.5 mg) intake 1 hour before sleep on 24-hour ambulatory blood pressure.
 Repeated intake reduced systolic and diastolic blood pressure during sleep by 6 and 4 mm Hg, respectively.
 The treatment did not affect heart rate.

-Cancer, may have anti-tumor abilities
+Cancer, may have anti-tumor abilities, could it be used for prevention

 There's been quite a few studies with melatonin and cancer, most of them done in Italy.
 Most of the cancer studies have shown benefits using 10 to 40 mg of melatonin nightly.
 However, much is yet to be learned about this approach, and hardly any oncologists in the US are familiar with the use of melatonin as an anti cancer agent.
 Therefore, at this point, the use of melatonin for cancer is still experimental.
 However, since certain forms of cancer are ultimately fatal in many cases, it may be worthwhile to try melatonin.